 As part of the stories, the books have some lovely ideas on activities to do with children to help them relate to God during difficult times in their lives.
 E.g. the prayer stars Josh draws (in Josh stays in hospital) and the pictures of God’s house which Sam draws in Sam’s Special Book.

 My favourite of the books, and the most popular by far is Jesus Still Loves Joe, a book about a little boy whose sister has died.
 It has stunning artwork by Rhiannon Mollart which really captures some of the emotions of grief, as well as telling us that it’s ok however we feel – Jesus still loves us!

-They also have free online videos of each book, including interactive versions with questions to chat about with children.
+They also have free online videos of each book.
 Why not check them out so you know what’s in the books?
-The stories are all read by Bear Grylls.
+The stories are all read by Bear Grylls!